πŸ“– Glossary

 DeepLabCut

-DLC A popular open-source pose estimation toolbox.
+A popular open-source pose estimation toolbox.
 SimBA imports DLC tracking data (single- and multi-animal).

 directionality